San Juan, Puerto Rico Port Guide

 What You Need to Know about the San Juan, Puerto Rico Cruise Port

 The Port of San Juan in Puerto Rico is one filled with history and interesting architecture.
 Situated in the metropolitan area of Old San Juan, this port is a hub rich in culture.
-While it’s great for the history buffs, and those who want to experience a different culture, and it’s a port that doesn’t require an excursion, if you have kids with you (or folks who are easily bored), you may want to look at other options than doing what many cruisers do here, which is just to explore the town of Old San Juan by foot.
+While it’s great for the history buffs and those who want to experience a different culture, and it’s a port that doesn’t require an excursion, if you have kids with you (or folks who are easily bored), you may want to look at other options than doing what many cruisers do here, which is to explore the town of Old San Juan by foot.

 Great Things about San Juan

 So… what makes San Juan stand out?
 Besides its stunning views, history, and warm vibes, it provides cruisers with convenience and economy due to all the amenities near the ports.
-There are many things to do and sites to visit, all within a short walking distance from one of the cruise ports, and a short taxi ride from the other, and many of them are free.
+There are many things to do and sites to visit, all within a short walking distance from one of the cruise ports and a short taxi ride from the other, and many of them are free.

 Terminals at Port of San Juan